 Our investigator didn't uphold the complaint.
-He said that the terms and conditions allowed Halifax to close the account and the bank had confirmed that no DSAR was received which is why no DSAR was sent.
+He said that the terms and conditions allowed Bank of Scotland to close the account and the bank had confirmed that no DSAR was received.

 Mr A disagreed so I've been asked to review the complaint.